Marshawn Lynch agrees to terms with Raiders — now awaiting a trade from Seattle

 The contract was agreed to in talks that began Thursday after the Seahawks gave permission to Oakland to talk to the running back.
 A trade from Seattle to Oakland was then expected to happen once Lynch agreed on a contract with Oakland.

-Once traded, he would then have to file to be reinstated to Oakland’s active roster, but the trade can occur first without Lynch being reinstated.
+Once traded, Lynch would then have to file to be reinstated to Oakland’s active roster, but the trade can occur first without Lynch being reinstated.

 Lynch was placed on the Seahawks’ reserve/retired list in the spring of 2016 after announcing his retirement from the NFL via a Tweet during Super Bowl Sunday.
 That allowed Seattle to retain the rights of Lynch, who had two years remaining on his contract at the time.
 Contracts simply pick up where they left off when a player returns.